 What is ISO 27001 compliance, and why is it important?

 ISO/IEC 27001 is perhaps the most recognizable of all existing information security standards.
 ISO 27001 outlines a framework for an organization’s information security management system (ISMS), providing a set of guidelines and requirements for establishing, implementing, maintaining, and continually improving information security.

-The standard is based on a risk management approach, which means that it helps organizations identify, assess, and prioritize the risks to their sensitive information and implement controls to reduce those risks to an acceptable level.
-ISO 27001 specifies the requirements for an ISMS, including the policies, procedures, and controls that an organization should have in place to protect its sensitive information.
+The standard is based on a risk management approach, which helps organizations identify, assess, and prioritize the risks to their sensitive information and implement controls to reduce those risks to an acceptable level.
+ISO 27001 specifies the requirements for an ISMS, including the policies, procedures, and controls an organization should have to protect its sensitive information.

 Being ISO 27001 compliant is an important step for a company from a data security and information security policies point of view.
 A certified organization is in a much better position to not only protect customer data and avoid data breaches but also is able to demonstrate to clients and business partners that they have solid and auditable security processes in place, helping them to gain the confidence of these stakeholders and close deals where risk assessments and compliance play a definitive role.

 ISO 27001 penetration test is a form of assessment that aims to evaluate the security of a system, application, network, cloud, or an entire organization and is frequently used to satisfy certain controls established by the ISO norm.

 There are multiple types of penetration testing, and such assessments can be conducted through various approaches, each of which considers a different viewpoint:

 Most professional cybersecurity firms discourage pentests based on a purely black-box approach unless it is the threat model and level of adversary your company wants to emulate.
 Our experience says that gray-box testing is the preferred method for most ISO 27001 penetration testing engagements.